koziniec/HSRP/_docs/lab-exercise.md

 It should be reliable and stable.

 - Right-click on Distribution1 router icon and select the "STOP".
-This simulates a catastrophic failure of the router.
+</br>This simulates a catastrophic failure of the router.
   - Observe the pings from the PCs.
 You should see that PC0 fails because it is configured to use Distribution1 as its gateway.
   - PC1 should not be affected as it is configured to use Distribution2 as a default gateway.